February 13, 2026

 Buyers are more technical than ever, but their attention spans are shorter.

-The skill is not being deeply technical.
-It is translating complex architecture, integrations, AI capabilities, and security requirements into simple, confident language that resonates with both a CTO and a COO.
+The skill is not being deeply technical, but instead translating complex architecture, integrations, AI capabilities, and other capabilities into simple, confident language that resonates with both a CTO, COO and CFO.

 AEs who can make the complex feel simple build instant credibility.
-Those who lean on SEs for every question lose deal control.
+Those who lean on SEs for every question lose deal control and risk further confusion.

 12. Pipeline Management and Forecast Risk Signals